Curious About When The hot Air Balloon Was Invented And Who Built the First Hot Air Balloon?

 The first hot air balloon flight tests

-The paper bag had an opening at the bottom and when they applied fire beneath it, the internal temperature increased causing it to rise.
-Their first balloon experiment rose to the height of 75 feet.
+The paper bag had an opening at the bottom, and when they applied fire beneath it, the internal temperature increased, causing it to rise.
+Their first balloon experiment rose to a height of 75 feet.
 Encouraged by their success, the Montgolfier brothers made their next experiment on a much larger scale.
 Their new envelope was 600 cubic feet in capacity and in a spherical shape.
-The shape of the envelope was designed after a large short-necked glass bottle used in chemistry called a “Balloon”.
-When the heat was applied to the opening of the paper balloon its strings broke and ascended to 600 feet above the ground.
+The shape of the envelope was designed after a large short-necked glass bottle used in chemistry called a “Balloon.”
+When the heat was applied to the opening of the paper balloon, its strings broke and ascended to 600 feet above the ground.

-The success of a larger hot air balloons gave Motgolflier brothers the confidence to build a larger balloon.
+The success of larger hot air balloons gave Motgolflier brothers the confidence to build a very larger balloon.
 This time the hot air balloon was 35 feet in diameter.
-On April 3rd 1783, the balloon after being filled and released reached a height of 1000 feet and covered a distance of 3/4 of a mile.
+On April 3rd, 1783, the balloon, after being filled and released, reached a height of 1000 feet and covered a distance of 3/4 of a mile.
 It was time for the Montgolfiers to show off their invention to the public.
 They built a spherical paper balloon with nearly 23k cubic feet and had a lifting capacity of 500lbs.
 The hot air balloon was released from its tether ropes and ascended to an astonishing 6000 feet above France.

 Soon after the experiment had been made at Annonay, Stephen Montgolfier arrived in pairs.
-He was immediately invited to attend the sitting royal academy of science, and by that body requested to repeat his experiment at their expense.
-He cheerfully accepted the proposition, and soon constructed a large balloon of elliptical shape 72 feet high and 41 feet in diameter.
-When completed it was found to weigh 1000lbs.
+He was immediately invited to attend the sitting royal academy of science and, by that body, requested to repeat his experiment at their expense.
+He cheerfully accepted the proposition and soon constructed a large balloon of elliptical shape 72 feet high and 41 feet in diameter.
+When completed, it was found to weigh 1000lbs.
 It was finished and decorated in a most magnificent style, elegantly ornamented over its outer surface with beautiful and appropriate designs.
-At a preliminary experiment, it raised 8 men off the ground.
+In a preliminary experiment, it raised 8 men off the ground.